JPMorgan Chase & Co

 Because concentrates are not traded on any derivative exchange, the U.S. Federal Reserve had already required RBS to divest or shut down the business within two years when it granted approval to the UK bank's acquisition of a stake in Sempra Commodities in 2008, according to its published order.

 Now additional questions are being asked about the future of UK-based Henry Bath, the global metals warehousing firm, because the Federal Reserve previously barred the Royal Bank of Scotland Group Plc

 The bank has not received any explicit authorization from the Fed to carry on operating the business, sources told Reuters last month.
 Talks with the Fed are ongoing, sources say.

 The trading team is well respected, although it is thought to be dwarfed by the bank's London-based physical metal trading business, sources said.
 The unit traces its history back to MG Metals, the Metallgesellschaft operation that dominated the metals market in the 1990s and was later bought by Enron.

 It can be a hugely profitable business through spot or long-term contracts.
 When mine output falls, so do charges that miners pay smelters to treat and refine their material as smelters scramble for raw material.

-JPMorgan Metals & Concentrates has at least three agreements to buy concentrate that produce the equivalent of about 43,000 tonnes of copper metal and 23,000 tonnes of zinc metal per year from Australian copper and zinc mines run by companies, including Hillgrove Resources Ltd
+JPMorgan Metals & Concentrates has at least three agreements to buy concentrate that produce the equivalent of about 43,000 metric tons (47,399 tons) of copper metal and 23,000 metric tons (25,353 tons) of zinc metal per year from Australian copper and zinc mines run by companies, including Hillgrove Resources Ltd

 (Editing by Andre Grenon)